Dev-SarthakBora/AImadePortfolio/README.md

 🚀 Deployment

-My portfolio is live here:
-👉 Live Portfolio on Vercel

-🏗️ Build & Customize

-Continue improving the app on v0:
+Live Portfolio: Click Here

-👉 Edit on v0.app
+Repo synced with v0.app: Edit on v0

 🙌 Acknowledgements

-Huge thanks to Vercel
+Thanks to Vercel
- for seamless CI/CD and hosting.

-Special mention to v0.app
+ for deployment & CI/CD.

+Built with v0.app
- for enabling AI-powered website generation.ory
+ for AI-powered portfolio generation.